SDTC-CPMed/DigiTwin_framework/README.md

 analysis](#differnetial-expression-analysis)

-The main output from this script are lists of DEGs (one list for each cell type, time point, and each comparision
+The main output from this script are lists of DEGs (one list for each cell type, and time point), comparing "HA vs HC" (compares allergen challenged samples between allergic patients and healthy controls) from the
-("HA vs HC" and "allergenChallenged vs nonChallenged")) from the [Differnetial expression analysis](#differnetial-expression-analysis) (Example [Table 1](#differnetial-expression-analysis)).
+[Differnetial expression analysis](#differnetial-expression-analysis) (Example [Table 1](#differnetial-expression-analysis)).
 These output files can be found in "data/DEGS_with_Monocle/Monocle_out_withFCs".

 Additional output file from intermediate steps include;
-* one quality sorted matrix per input file (eg. "data/HA_min200genesPerCell_sorted_expression_matrix.csv"),
+* One quality sorted matrix per input file (eg. "data/HA_min200genesPerCell_sorted_expression_matrix.csv"),
-* one knn-smoothed matrix per input file (eg. "data/knn_smoothing/HA_min200genesPerCell_sorted_expression_matrix.knn-smooth_k14.csv"),
+* One knn-smoothed matrix per input file (eg. "data/knn_smoothing/HA_min200genesPerCell_sorted_expression_matrix.knn-smooth_k14.csv"),
-* one matrix with cell type identities per input file (eg. "")
+* One Rdataframe (.rds) file, containing the knn-smoothed matrix and the cell type identity for each cell included, per input file (eg. "data/RCA_out/full_matrix/HA_min200genesPerCell_sorted_ENTREZ_expression_matrix.knn-smooth_k14_und-rm_withCellTypes.rds'")

 Note that the scripts are developed based on project specific questions.
 To adapt them towards your own data and questions, some modifications may